zjjiang2/project-checkurl/CONTRIBUTING.md

 ## Intergrate Prettier & ESLint into VSCode
 Simply install the "Prettier ESLint" extension on VSCode's extensions tab, make sure both Prettier & ESLint packages are installed beforehand.

+## Run Testers for the Program
+Run Tests by calling: `npm test`
+See Test coverage by calling: `npm run coverage`